Tajikistan: Independence

 In February 1990, riots and strikes in Dushanbe and other cities began due to the difficult socio-economic situation, lack of housing, and youth unemployment.
 The nationalist and democratic opposition and supporters of independence joined the strikes and began to demand the independence of the republic and democratic reforms.
-Islamists also began to hold strikes to demand respect for their rights and independence of the republic.
+Islamists began to hold strikes to demand respect for their rights and independence.
 The Soviet leadership introduced Internal Troops in Dushanbe to eliminate the unrest.